centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 flap_detection_options       This directive is used to determine what host states the
                              :ref:`flap detection logic <flapping_detection>` will use for this host.
-Valid options are a combination of one or more of the following: o = UP states, d = DOWN states, u = UNREACHABLE states. retain_status_information    This directive is used to determine whether or not status-related information about the host is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
-                             directive.
-Value: 0 = disable status information retention, 1 = enable status information retention. retain_nonstatus_information This directive is used to determine whether or not non-status information about the host is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
-                             directive.
-Value: 0 = disable non-status information retention, 1 = enable non-status information retention. contacts                     This is a list of the short names of the :ref:`contacts <obj_def_contact>` that should be notified whenever there are problems (or recoveries) with this host.
+Valid options are a combination of one or more of the following: o = UP states, d = DOWN states, u = UNREACHABLE states. contacts                     This is a list of the short names of the :ref:`contacts <obj_def_contact>` that should be notified whenever there are problems (or recoveries) with this host.
 Multiple contacts should be separated by commas.
                              Useful if you want notifications to go to just a few people and don't want to configure